 [30.1] One spray advised at tight cluster to petal fall if an unusually high prebloom population is present.
 A pyrethroid at pink will also control spotted tentiform leafminer and rosy apple aphid.
 It is recommended that pyrethroids not be used more than 1-2 times/season in any orchard.
 Actara and Avaunt will also control mullein plant bug and spotted tentiform leafminer.
 Actara and Beleaf will control rosy apple aphid, when applied at pink.
-Do not make more than one application of Actara per season.
-Suggested action threshold: 2-3 bleeding sites/10-terminal sample.
+[30.2]

-[30.2] Battalion maximum 26.9 fl. oz/A per season, and 7 days between applications
+Battalion maximum 26.9 fl. oz/A per season, and 7 days between applications